genomicsclass/leanpub/manuscript/crossvalidation_exercises.md

     params = expand.grid(k=ks,m=ms)
     ```
 A>
-A>    Now use apply or a loop to obtain error rates for each of these pairs of parameters.
+A>    Now use apply or a for-loop to obtain error rates for each of these pairs of parameters.
 Which pair of parameters minimizes the error rate?
 A>
 A>
 A>5.
 Repeat exercise 4, but now perform the t-test filtering before the cross validation.
 Note how this biases the entire result and gives us much lower estimated error rates.